Version 2026-02-04-master

 Some MIDI ports are automatically detected by the OS and may differ on your system.

-The TuxGuitar Sequencer* is built-in and always available, even if no plugin is enabled.
+* The TuxGuitar Sequencer is built-in and always available, even if no plugin is enabled.
 There is no built-in MIDI port, all MIDI ports are provided via plugins.

-The Java Sound plugin, relying on a SF2 soundbank file, is still available in the form of the "Java Sound API output plugin" on all supported desktop operating systems.
+The Java Sound API output plugin, relying on an SF2 or a DLS soundbank file, is still available on all desktop operating systems.
 You can change the soundbank with the "Configure" button in the plugins dialog:

-If the plugin is enabled, in the Sound tab of the Tools → Settings dialog you can choose the Real Time Sequencer as MIDI Sequencer and the MIDI Port called "Gervill".
+If the plugin is enabled, in the Sound tab of the Tools → Settings dialog you can choose the Real Time Sequencer as MIDI Sequencer and the MIDI Port called Gervill.